+a.
 Component Shading and Working Radius

-It is critically important to shade all of the components (except the PV arrays) as much as possible to reduce heat buildup inside the components (solar loading).
+It is critically important to shade all of the components (except the Solar Arrays) as much as possible to reduce heat buildup inside the components (solar loading).
 Higher temperatures will result in derating, or diminished capacity and efficiency, of the components.